TEESDAAL/map/README.md

 A map generator using perlin noise

 # Key bindings
-The map can be zoomed in or out using ctrl plus or control minus respectivly and you can move around usign the arrow keys
+The map can be zoomed in or out using ctrl plus or control minus respectively and you can move around using the arrow keys